learn-co-curriculum/dsc-skewness-and-kurtosis/README.md

 # Skewness and Kurtosis

 ## Introduction
 We have previously identified a normal distribution to be symmetrical in shape.
-But this may not be the case most of the time when dealing real world data.
+But this may not be the case most of the time when dealing real with world data.
 This lesson will cover the attributes of a normal distribution that define how much "out-of-shape" it is.

 ## Objectives
 You will be able to: